Education and qualifications:

 My employer has benefitted from the skill set I developed on the path to registration and from my status as a registered professional.
 Professional registration earns respect and trust when talking to international colleagues and external stakeholders.

 Is there any advice you would pass on to someone considering professional registration?

 I would say do it first and foremost for yourself, especially for the skills you will get along the way.
-The registration is a gold stamp that’s proof of this.
-Also consider getting mentors, people who have been registered before and understand the skills and knowledge needed for registration and the benefits to registration.
+Professional registration is a gold stamp that’s proof of this.
+Also consider getting mentors, people who have been registered before and understand the skills and knowledge needed for registration and the benefits of registration.
 You are never too old to learn from others.